4 Must Visit Bookstores in Halifax

 The following year, the store closed down for various reasons.
 So James and Hudson rented that place.
 The owners have expanded the bookstore by separating the two spaces with the help of a pine wood wall.

-After some time, they started adding new items to their menu, like espresso and drip coffee.
-So, after that, Trident Booksellers became famously known as Trident Booksellers and Cafe.
 The cafe focuses on serving fine-quality coffee, tea, and pastries, an abundance of rare books, journals, and cards, and a carefully curated selection of beer and wine.

 In these several years, Trident Booksellers has maintained its commitment to providing good-quality food and customer service.
 As a result, the cafe is considered the oldest cafe in Boulder.
 It is also world-famous for its exceptional coffee in the cafe.